biozic/quantities/README.md

    type, for which the vector of dimensions is not part of the type, but stored as a member along the numeric value.

-2. Calculations *and* dimensionnal checks are done at run time.
-Both `QVariant` and `Quantity` can be used in the same expressions to a certain extent.
+2. Calculations *and* dimensionnal checks are done at run time for operations involving only `Quantity`.
+Yet, both `QVariant` and `Quantity` can be used in the same expressions to a certain extent, and the checks are done at run-time.

-3. All quantities stored as `QVariants` share the same type, event if the dimensions of the quantities are different.
+3. All quantities stored as `QVariant` share the same type, event if the dimensions of the quantities are different.

 4. Only calculations that break dimensional consitencies are checked an throw a